 Shortcuts Collection16 Dec 2019

-Now that the ThoughtAsylum web site update is in place, I’ve turned what attention I can spare to some addtional projects; one of which is a new and ongoing collection of shortcuts.
+Now that the ThoughtAsylum web site update is in place, I’ve turned what attention I can spare to some additional projects; one of which is a new and ongoing collection of shortcuts.

 Over the years I have produced many hundreds of Workflow workflows and Shortcuts shortcuts on Twitter and Internet forums to help people get the most out of he apps.
 You can still find a set of the Workflow workflows on this site.
 Things have moved on substantially from when I was last actively publishing sets of solutions on this site, and I’ve been itching to start reworking what I’ve had and building things out to share with everyone.